 Ethan Bortnick has an exciting Television Concert that was recorded when he was 12 years old, before a live audience of 2000 people .
 "The Power of Music" concert special on Public Television began airing nationally in December, 2013, and has been rated the number one concert on PBS nationwide for an unprecedented 16 pledge drives.
 As Ethan's musical director, David put together a 46 piece orchestra and a 4 piece band, along with 120 member Kids Choir and 3 background vocalists.
 The show features Ethan's amazing ability as a pianist, singer, songwriter, composer and natural born entertainer. has an exciting Television Concert that was recorded when he was 12 years old, before a live audience of 2000 people .
 "The Power of Music" concert special on Public Television began airing nationally in December, 2013, and has been rated the number one concert on PBS nationwide for an unprecedented 16 pledge drives.
 As Ethan's musical director, David put together a 46 piece orchestra and a 4 piece band, along with 120 member Kids Choir and 3 background vocalists.
 The show features Ethan's amazing ability as a pianist, singer, songwriter, composer and natural born entertainer.
 Click here for a preview.

-A video of one of David's favorite keyboard solos.
+A video of one of David's favorite keyboard solos is now available for viewing.
 The solo was recorded with Rainbow live at the Budokan in Tokyo back in 1984.
 It was David's 2nd World Tour with Rainbow and he was only 23 at the time.